iTwin/itwinjs-core/docs/learning/ui/appui/index.md

 Details about the components used to implement AppUi apps:

-The React components that make up the AppUi interface are in the [appui-react package](./appui&#8209;react/index)
+The React components that make up the AppUi interface are in the [appui-react package](./appui&#8209;react/index).

 The [imodel-components-react package](../imodel&#8209;components/index) includes components that work with iModel data, but may be used either inside or outside an AppUi.

 React components in the [components-react package](../components/index) are complex components used to display and edit properties are hierarchies.
 They have no direct dependencies on iTwin.js frontend classes and can be used inside or outside AppUi apps.

 The [core-react package](../core/index) is made up of simple React components that can be used anywhere you would use React.
+Components in the Bentley project [iTwin Ui React](https://github.com/iTwin/iTwinUI&#8209;react) are also used in AppUi and can be used anywhere you can use React components.